 Peach: Built by the co-creator of Vine which also no longer exists, Peach made waves when it was released to the public.
 Peach was designed for users to share simple funny updates during the day.
 The app was hyped as a game changer and was poised as a threat to SnapChat and WhatsApp.
 Peach was at the top of the Apple app charts in 2016 but soon died a quick death within two days.

 Pownce: This platform was probably the closest thing we have to Twitter around 2007 and 2008.
 It was a type of micro-blogging site.
 Pownce was free for users to engage with and was amazingly acquired in December 2008 after launching in June 2007.
 Unfortunately for Pownce, several factors such as the lack of revenue, stagnant growth, and the rising presence of Twitter led to the shutdown of Pownce.

-Did have an account with any of these social media platforms?
+Did you have an account with any of these social media platforms?
+Do you miss these platforms?
 If so, let us know in the comments below!